Schema and Statement Evolution with Confluent Cloud for Apache Flink

 You have these options for handling changes to base schemas:

-Sometimes, you may need to make changes beyond what the FULL_TRANSITIVE and FULL modes enable, so Confluent Cloud for Apache Flink gives you the additional options of BACKWARD_TRANSITIVE compatibility mode and Compatibility groups and migration rules for handling changes to base schemas.
+Sometimes, you might need to make changes beyond what the FULL_TRANSITIVE and FULL modes enable, so Confluent Cloud for Apache Flink gives you the additional options of BACKWARD_TRANSITIVE compatibility mode and Compatibility groups and migration rules for handling changes to base schemas.

 Compatibility Mode FULL or FULL_TRANSITIVE

-If you use the FULL or FULL_TRANSITIVE compatibility mode, the order you upgrade your statements doesn’t matter.
+If you use the FULL or FULL_TRANSITIVE compatibility mode, the order in which you upgrade your statements doesn’t matter.
 FULL limits the changes that you can make to your tables to adding and removing optional fields.
-You can make any compatible changes to the source tables, and none of the statements that reference them will break.
+You can make any compatible changes to the source tables, and none of the statements that reference them break.

 BACKWARD_TRANSITIVE compatibility mode and upgrade consumers first